raystack/dagger/docs/docs/concepts/architecture.md

 # Architecture

-Dagger or Data Aggregator is a cloud native framework for processing real-time streaming data built on top of Apache Flink.
+Dagger or Data Aggregator is a cloud native framework built on top of Apache Flink for processing both real-time and historical streaming data.

 ## System Design